 The group’s chair is Kim Cole, who lives with a long-term lung disease.

 Kim says that one of the group’s great strengths has been that, through the IBE model, they work very closely with NHS partners.
 The group is working with physiotherapists and Brighton University to develop an ongoing programme to follow on from pulmonary rehabilitation.
 The group also engages with a varied range of speakers, like:

 - welfare advisers

 - stress incontinence nurses

 The group, now in its third year, meets monthly.
 Singing is a very popular activity among group members.
 They also have the benefit of their own allotment with raised beds, which is accessible for members with mobility problems.
 Once a year the group has an annual outing and a popular Christmas party.
-The group is self-funding and raises money for the British Lung Foundation.
+The group is self-funding and raises money for Asthma + Lung UK.